 \section{Introduction}

-There has been rapid growth in the production and need\JL{s} to analyze high dimensional data in a variety of fields including information technology, astronomy, neuroscience and bioinformatics, to name just a few.
+The proliferation of high-dimensional data in fields such as information technology, astronomy, neuroscience, and bioinformatics has necessitated new analysis methods.
 Data are high dimensional if the number of predictors $p$ is comparable to, or much larger than, the sample size $n$.
-Over the past two decades, statistical \JJL{and} machine learning theory, methodology, and algorithms have been developed to \JL{tackle} high-dimensional data problems under certain \JJL{sparsity} constraints, \JJL{e.g.}, the number of nonzero \JL{linear model coefficients} \JJL{$s$} is much smaller than the sample size \JJL{$n$}.
+Over the past two decades, statistical \JJL{and} machine learning theory, methodologies, and algorithms have been developed to \JL{tackle} high-dimensional data problems under certain \JJL{sparsity} constraints, \JJL{such as} the number of nonzero \JL{linear model coefficients} \JJL{$s$} being much smaller than the sample size \JJL{$n$}.
 Regularization is required to perform sparse \JJL{estimation} \JL{under} this \JL{regime}.
-For example, the Lasso \cite{Tibshirani1996} uses $l_1$ regularization to perform model selection and parameter estimation (to identify non-zero \JL{coefficients} and estimate them \JL{as} point estimates without confidence intervals) simultaneously in high dimensional sparse linear regression.
-Previous work has focused on the recovery of a sparse parameter vector (denoted by $\beta^0 \in R^p$) based on common criteria such as: (i) model selection \JJL{consistency} \JL{(}the probability that the procedure correctly identifies the support set of the $\beta^0$ converges to 1 as $n \rightarrow \infty$\JL{)}; (ii) $l_q$ estimation error $||\hat \beta - \beta^0||_q$\JL{,} where $\hat \beta$ is an estimate of $\beta^0$ \JL{and} $q$ \JL{typically equals} $1$ or $2$; (iii) prediction error $||X\hat \beta - X\beta^0||_2$ \JL{with} $X$ \JL{as} the design matrix. \JL{The book \cite{Buhlmannbook} and the review paper \cite{FanLv2010}} give a thorough summary of the recent advances in high dimensional statistics.
+For example, the lasso \citep{Tibshirani1996} uses $l_1$ regularization to perform model selection and parameter estimation simultaneously in a high-dimensional sparse linear regression.
+Previous works have focused on recovering a sparse parameter vector (denoted by $\beta^0 \in R^p$), based on criteria such as (i) model selection \JJL{consistency}, (ii) the $l_q$ estimation error $||\hat \beta - \beta^0||_q$\JL{,} where $\hat \beta$ is an estimate of $\beta^0$ \JL{and} $q$ \JL{is typically equal} to one or two, and (iii) the prediction error $||X\hat \beta - X\beta^0||_2$, \JL{with} $X$ \JL{as} the design matrix. \JL{The book \citep{Buhlmannbook} and the review paper \citep{FanLv2010}} give a thorough summary of the recent advances in high-dimensional statistics.